USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_quick_start.md

 4. [netCDF](http://www.unidata.ucar.edu/software/netcdf)
 5. Message Passing Interface (MPI), e.g., [OpenMPI](https://www.open-mpi.org) or [MVAPICH2](http://www.mcs.anl.gov/research/projects/mpich2).

+The minimum hardware required for compiling and running CMAQ for the benchmark case are:

+1. Linux environment with a single processor
+2. 1 GB RAM
+3. 100 GB hard drive storage

 ## Install CMAQ and Required Libraries

-In the directory where you would like to install CMAQ, create the directory issue the following command to clone the EPA GitHub repository for CMAQv5.2.1:
+In the directory where you would like to install CMAQ, create the directory issue the following command to clone the EPA GitHub repository for CMAQv5.3:

 ```
-git clone -b 5.2.1 https://github.com/USEPA/CMAQ.git CMAQ_REPO
+git clone -b 5.3 https://github.com/USEPA/CMAQ.git CMAQ_REPO
 ```

 For instructions on installing CMAQ from Zip files, see [Chapter 5](CMAQ_OGD_ch05_sys_req.md).